 Cone: best for cat-eye

 Fans of the feline flick, rejoice: Yes, it’s possible to flex the look even further with the right mascara wand.
 A pine-cone brush with a tapered tip is best suited to coating the outer lash corners, making you less prone to under-eye smudge accidents.
-For more oomph, apply a few extra coats on the outer corners.
+For more oomph, apply a few extra coats on the outer corners and use your best eyeliner to draw on a slick flick.

 Try: Maybelline New York Lash Sensational Luscious Mascara